Length of stay: 4 days

 Continuing onward the landscape transforms dramatically from burnt trees to a particularly lush and dense forest.
 The shade from the sun was quite welcome.
 The path follows beside the river and provides further opportunities to see some other minor waterfalls before coming to the end at Virginia Falls.

-We turned around a hiked back to the bus stop for the shuttle.
+We turned around and hiked back to the bus stop for the shuttle.
 We only had to wait about 5 minutes or so for the bus to arrive.
 We returned to the Rising Sun Campgrounds to shower.
 Shower facilities within the park are rather limited – there are ones available at St. Mary’s Campgrounds and at Fish Creek, but only to registered campers.
 The only other option is at the General Store at the Rising Sun Campgrounds, which we were conveniently staying.
 We gladly forked over $5.11 for two shower tokens where each token is good for 8 minutes of hot water.
 This marked the first shower of our trip.
 And it was long overdue.
 It was wonderful.

-After getting all cleaned up we heading back to our campsite to make some lunch.
+After getting all cleaned up we headed back to our campsite to make some lunch.
 We then hit the road again and drove out to the Sunrift Gorge – located a mere 200ft from the parking lot.
 We first crossed the road and followed a path that consisted of climbing a few steps to a nice viewing area of the narrow gorge carved out by glacial runoff.

 We returned to the parking lot and followed the other path that continues to follow the gorge towards Baring Falls (1.3km roundtrip).